-He tells her to leave when the D.A. offers fifteen years as the plea bargain.
+She’s dating an inmate.
+He tells her to leave him after the D.A. offers him a fifteen year sentence as a plea bargain.
 They’re on a visit, at Riker’s Island.

 You can’t take this, he tells her.
 It’ll hurt more when you leave later.